Skip to content

 Department members are required to verbally identify themselves upon request and cannot tamper or hide their name tag/other identifiers.
 Additionally, department members must wear body cameras activated to “event mode” which are required to remain on through an on-scene arrest, search of the arrestee, and completion of the transportation process.

-In preparation for the Convention, The Chicago Police Department has proposed a policy that allows police responding to “crowds, protests and civil disturbances” to make mass arrests.
-The policy does not clearly define what qualifies as a “civil disturbance.”
+In preparation for the Convention, The Chicago Police Department issued a policy that allows police responding to “crowds, protests and civil disturbances” to make mass arrests.
 An incident commander can declare a “Coordinated Multiple Arrests Incident” (CMA) when multiple arrests are anticipated or occurring, and individual officers cannot immediately leave to conduct normal processing procedures.
 In the case of a CMA, an arrestee will be placed in flexible cuffs and transported to the district of arrest for processing while the arresting officer remains on-scene.
-This policy has yet to be finalized.

 PROHIBITED ITEMS